amida-tech/recruitment-registry/api/docs/api.md

 ##### Translations

 Every resource field in this API that is designed to be user facing (shown to user in a user interface) can be translated into any language that is defined as a language resource.
-Such fields are referred as `text` fields in this API.
+Such fields are referred as `text` fields.

 Translations are available to any [GET] request by specifying the language as an url query parameter.
 If a language is specified as a query parameter but the translation does not exist, server always responds with the English version instead.